thegooddocsproject/website-hugo/content/en/blog/tech-writing-portfolio.md

 For example:

 * "I'm particularly proud of this Help page because, through many iterations with SMEs, I reduced a lengthy explanation into a very concise article about how to use the software."
 * "This link is to a video tutorial.
-I did the storyboard, wrote the script and used Camtasia to create the video."
+I did the storyboard, wrote the script, and used Camtasia to create the video."
 * "I co-wrote this in-app tutorial with my colleague.
 We user-tested this thoroughly to validate the terminology and user experience."
 * "I'm particularly proud of this Help page because I explain why and when to use the feature, rather than just how."